 Integrate Sparkling into an existing app

-Embed Sparkling containers into an established Android/iOS project without regenerating your app from a template.
+This guide shows how to embed Sparkling containers into an existing Android/iOS project without regenerating your app from a template.

 Android

-1. Add the published Sparkling SDK dependency:
+1. Sparkling SDK

 // app/build.gradle.kts